With 37 points from Jokic, Nuggets beat Pacers

 The Nuggets took a 31-point lead in the second quarter, but the Pacers rebounded.
 Indiana led 102-100 in the fourth quarter with 7:40, before the Nuggets scored seven straight points and took control.

 Jokic hit his first nine shots in the first half and was dismissed for 19 for 15 off the ground for Denver.
 He fell an assist just shy of his 20th triple-double of the season after Monday’s win against Charlotte.
-Bones Highland added 20 points and Will Barton added 18…
+Bones Highland had 20 points and Will Barton with the Nuggets 18,…

 Read Full News